 No garden party bridal shower is complete without a few dainty crostinis.
-Fresh spring peas, mint, and ricotta make for a delicious spring twist on the classic passed app.
+Fresh spring peas, mint, and ricotta make for a delicious spring twist on this classic passed app.

-Crisp veggies wrapped in rice paper make for a healthy snack that won’t leave guests feeling sluggish as the party marches forward.
-Be sure to serve in smaller portions so attendees don’t have to worry about ingredients falling out in between bites.
+Crisp veggies wrapped in rice paper make for a healthy snack that won’t leave guests feeling sluggish.
+Be sure to serve in smaller portions so attendees don’t have to worry about ingredients falling out between bites.

-The easiest way to serve your favorite flavors together is to pile them onto a stick!
-Combine fresh veggies, fruits, cheeses, and meat for a festive appetizer option that’s also easy to eat.
+The easiest way to serve your favorite flavors together is to place them on a stick!
+Combine fresh veggies, fruits, cheeses, and meat for a festive appetizer that’s also easy to eat.